rk1165/rk1165.github.io/docs/linux/sysadmin.md

 ### Log rotation

+- Log rotation is an automated process used in which log files are compressed, moved, renamed or deleted once they are too old or too big.
 - Using `logrotate` you can define how many days of logs you wish to keep; split them into manageable files; compress them to save space, or even keep them on a totally separate server.
 - The overall configuration is set in `/etc/logrotate.conf`.
-- Also look at the files under the directory /etc/logrotate.d, as the contents of these are merged in to create the full configuration.
+- Also look at the files under the directory `/etc/logrotate.d`, as the contents of these are merged in to create the full configuration.
 - [The Ultimate Logrotate Tutorial](http://www.thegeekstuff.com/2010/07/logrotate-examples/)
 - [Use logrotate to Manage Log Files](http://library.linode.com/linux-tools/utilities/logrotate)

 ### Inodes, symlinks and stat

-- inux has an extra layer between the filename and the file's actual data on the disk - this is the _inode_
+- Linux has an extra layer between the filename and the file's actual data on the disk - this is the _inode_
 - `ls -li /etc/hosts` to see the inode.
 - `stat /etc/hosts`
 - When we view the permissions, ownership and dates of filenames, these attributes are actually kept at the inode level, _not_ the filename.
-- /etc/rc2.d/\* hols all the scripts that start when your machine changes to “runlevel 2” (it's normal running state)
+- `/etc/rc2.d/*` holds all the scripts that start when your machine changes to “runlevel 2” (it's normal running state)
 - [Anatomy of the Linux file system](https://developer.ibm.com/tutorials/l-linux-filesystem/)
 - [Hard and soft links](http://linuxgazette.net/105/pitcher.html)
 - [What's an inode](http://www.linux-mag.com/id/8658/)